FasterXML/jackson-module-kotlin/README.md

 # Usage

 For any Kotlin class or data class constructor, the JSON property names will be inferred from the parameters using Kotlin runtime type information.

+**NOTE:**  If you have more than 2 constructors that are viable matches to the JSON properties, the correct constructor requires `JsonCreator` annotation.  `platformStatic` factory methods also require `JsonCreator` to be seen.
+Otherwise `JsonCreator` is optional.

 To use, just register the Kotlin module with your ObjectMapper instance: